-The mammoth tackle equaled the career-best tackle total he'd managed two games ago against the 49ers.
-Vea always has a chance to log decent tackle numbers against run-heavy offenses, but other than the pair of contests with four stops, he's posted one tackle or has been shut out in the eight other games he's suited up for.
+The mammoth tackle equaled his career-best tackle total he'd managed two games ago against the 49ers.
+Vea always has a chance to log decent tackle numbers against run-heavy offenses, but other than the pair of contests with four stops, he's posted one tackle or has been shut out in the eight other games for which he's suited up.
 As a result, he remains a low-upside IDP option for the time being.

 Vea had four solo tackles and a sack in Sunday's win over the 49ers.

 Vea entered Sunday's game with three total tackles and a sack for the entire season, making his performance akin to a defensive explosion.
 The rookie first-round pick should continue to work as a rotational defensive tackle for the Buccaneers.